abilsland/fragmentEncoder_Knime/README.md

 See https://www.surechembl.org/knowledgebase/169485-non-medchem-friendly-smarts.
 Original source: Sushko et al (2012), Journal of Chemical Information and Modeling 2012 52 (8), 2310-2316.

 - The user is advised to supply their own more comprehensive file for optimal performance.
 We direct users to a larger set of filters curated by Greg Landrum for optimal performance in RDKit.

-See:
-These curated filters are available at https://github.com/rdkit/rdkit/blob/master/Data/Pains/wehi_pains.csv
+- These curated filters are available at https://github.com/rdkit/rdkit/blob/master/Data/Pains/wehi_pains.csv

 For further details on the origin of these, see:
 - http://rdkit.blogspot.com/2015/08/curating-pains-filters.html